 - Has positive reviews: A reputable lender will have satisfied customers, which means you should be able to find positive reviews.

 - Offers financial tools and education to borrowers: Reputable lenders don’t want borrowers to take on more debt than they can handle.
 Because of this, many lenders provide tools, calculators, and other educational resources to help you decide whether their loan product is right for your financial situation.

 If you’ve found a reputable lender to work with, be sure to consider how much a loan will cost you before you borrow.
 This way, you can be prepared for any added expenses.

 You can estimate how much you’ll pay for a loan using our personal loan calculator below.

 Enter your loan information to calculate how much you could pay

 With a $ loan, you will pay $ monthly and a total of $ in interest over the life of your loan.
 You will pay a total of $ over the life of the loan.

 Alternative loan options to predatory lending

 If you have poor credit, you might feel like predatory lenders are your only option for accessing cash in a hurry.
-But there are a few alternatives available to you that don’t come with astronomical rates and fees and that won’t trap you in a downward spiral of debt.
+But a few alternatives are available that don’t come with astronomical rates and fees and won’t trap you in a downward spiral of debt.